The Relationship Between Headaches & Hormones

 In addition, Dr. Diamond contends that “The fact that oral contraceptives worsen PMS headaches for some women and help prevent them in others suggests that each woman has her own individual hormone profile.”
 The variance among women’s responses to treatments is a strong indicator that individualized custom dosing is key to achieving the proper hormone balance or ratio.

-In summary, while a strong connection between hormonal fluctuations and headaches has been well established, the precise causes of headache pain remain elusive.
+While a strong connection between hormonal fluctuations and headaches has been well established, the precise causes of headache pain remain elusive.

 Dr. Milne notes that “Some women’s headaches end when they get pregnant, while other women experience headaches for the first time during pregnancy.
 The same can be said for women going through menopause, undergoing hysterectomies, or taking birth control pills or hormone replacements.”